The State of Connected Products in 2026: What the Data Says

 Predictions for H2 2026

 The DPP Registry goes live July 19 — and the real test begins.
-The first compliance wave will reveal which platforms can actually deliver Registry integration versus which ones claimed DPP-readiness prematurely.
-Expect a round of emergency platform migrations in Q3.
+The first compliance wave will expose which platforms can deliver genuine Registry integration versus those that claimed readiness prematurely.
+Emergency migrations in Q3 are probable for manufacturers that chose point solutions without verifying Registry API compliance.

 Additional product categories will be formally mandated.
-The European Commission has signaled that textiles and electronics DPP requirements are on an accelerating timeline.
-Brands in those sectors watching from the sidelines are running out of runway.
+The European Commission has signalled that textiles and electronics DPP requirements are on an accelerating timeline.
+Brands in those sectors are fast running out of time to treat this as a future problem.

-Platform market consolidation accelerates.
-A market with four distinct categories and dozens of point solutions cannot sustain itself indefinitely.
-Acquisition conversations between QR/NFC authentication players and full-product-experience platforms are already underway.
-The end state is likely a smaller number of integrated platforms and a larger number of niche tools that serve specific verticals.
+Platform consolidation accelerates.
+Four categories and dozens of point solutions cannot sustain fragmentation indefinitely.
+Acquisition conversations are already underway.
+The end state is fewer integrated platforms and more niche vertically-focused tools.

 Frequently Asked Questions